Klimi21/BcpTool/README.md

 # BcpTool
-Exports/Imports all tables in a given SQL-Server-Database bulkwise (BCP)
+Exports/Imports bulkwise all table data in a given Microsoft SQL Server database (BCP)